-To be the benchmark TVET in the delivery of quality Education and Training in South Africa
+To be the benchmark Training and Vocational Education and Training (TVET) College in the delivery of quality Education and Training in South Africa

 To innovatively mobilize all College resources to ensure excellence in our delivery and be ISO consistent in our service.